 More budget conscious options include the Fairfield Inn and Suites Orlando by SeaWorld and the Residence Inn Orlando at SeaWorld.
 While slightly longer than what we would consider walking distance, these hotels can be found from around $100 per night and do not have resort fees.

-In addition to the official hotels, SeaWorld has five “Partner Hotels” which include:
+In addition to the official hotels, SeaWorld has four “Partner Hotels” which include: